sigoden/aichat/README.md

 .save session            Save the chat to file
 .clear messages          Erase messages in the current session .exit session            End the current session
-.file                    Read files and send them as input .set                     Adjust settings
+.file                    Include files with the message .set                     Adjust settings
 .copy                    Copy the last response
 .exit                    Exit the REPL

 Type ::: to start multi-line editing, type ::: to finish it.
-Press Ctrl+O to open an editor to edit line input.
+Press Ctrl+O to open an editor to edit the input buffer.
 Press Ctrl+C to cancel the response, Ctrl+D to exit the REPL
 ```